 The Target Allocation Committee (TAC) evaluates each proposal on the basis of its scientific merit, but considers also its feasibility and related technical issues.
 Each accepted proposal will receive a grade (A, B, C) and a mark.
 The grades define the scientific scheduling priority for ISOC (A = highest, C = lowest).
 Marks indicate the quality of its contents.
-Two examples of observations that will normally be rejected are: unrealistically small observation duration where the scientific goal will not be achieved, and survey-type proposals of the kind "we request the data of all observations with sources from the supplied list/or from all observations with sources of type 'x' in the field of view (FOV), but do not request any extra time".
+An example of an observation that will normally be rejected, is an unrealistically small observation duration where the scientific goal will not be achieved.